Information for parents and carers of undergraduate students

 Offers and acceptances

 If you feel that the offer made is unsuitable because of an illness, disability or other exceptional circumstance, the student should contact us straight away.
 Unless the student has notified us of any special requirements as requested in the application we may not be able to change their offer.
-Please note that supporting medical or similar evidence will be requested.
+Note that supporting medical or similar evidence will be requested.

 Students will be able to accept their accommodation offer online.
 They should read through their offer very carefully and ensure they have ticked all the appropriate boxes before the deadline.
 Students will receive only one reminder and if the offer is still not accepted it will be cancelled.
-If a student is unable to access their offer online at the relevant time they can authorise someone to accept on their behalf, you will need to have their login details, please ask the student for these.
+If a student is unable to access their offer online at the relevant time they can authorise someone to accept on their behalf, you will need to have their login details, ask the student for these.

 Arrivals and payments